Bible Heroes Who Forgave

 When we are wronged, our first instinct is to fight back, to get revenge.
 But the Bible is filled with examples of men and women who did it God's way – choosing compassion and forgiveness over getting even.

-To get the 3 additional game videos pictured above make sure you select the "Curriculum + Games Pack" option above.
-These additional games sell for $25, but you can get them both for only $20 when you order them together with the Non-Avengers Curriculum.
+To get 3 additional game videos, make sure you select the "Curriculum + Games Pack" option above.
+These additional games sell for $25, but you can get them both for only $20 when you order them together with this curriculum series.
 (Click here to see more details on everything included in the media pack).

 Choose Your Format!

 - Digital Download Only - Instant access via email as soon as you order.

 - Printed Book & Download - You still get instant access, but we'll also mail you a spiral bound copy of your curriculum!

 The Non-Avengers Children's Ministry Curriculum Lesson Overview: